thiagodp/concordialang/doc/langspec/asl-en.md

 ...

-// precondition (requires iff have the state)
-Given that I [ { don't | do not } ] have the state "logged in"
+// Its use as a precondition (requires iff have the state) Given that I [ { don't | do not } ] have the state "logged in"

 ...

-// postcondition (generates iff have the state)
-Then I [ { don't | do not } ] have the state "logged in"
+// Its use as a postcondition (generates iff have the state) Then I [ { don't | do not } ] have the state "logged in"
 ```